1300 088 065

 Understand What Makes Up A House Deposit In Australia

-In Australia, most lenders require a minimum deposit of 10% to 20% of the property’s purchase price.
+In Australia, most lenders typically look for a 20% deposit to avoid additional costs.
 However, it’s not just about the deposit.
 First-home buyers also need to factor in associated buying costs, which typically add an extra 5% to 7% to your total outlay.
 These include:

 This is where many buyers get caught out—they focus on saving just the deposit but forget these additional upfront costs.
 To successfully buy your first home, you need to budget for the full picture.